adammalik1989/AWS_Managed_Bockchain_Setup/README.md

 * Setup the REST API Server
 * Connecting the UI
-* Adding the new members in the Blockchain network
+* Adding the new members in the Blockchain network.